VivianiMartins/VivianiMartins/README.md

   I started my career as web developer during 2020 and now I'm studying Computing Science.

-- 🌱 I’m currently learning: JavaScript.
+- 🌱 I’m currently learning: C and Java.
-- ⚡ I'm planing to learn: ReactJS.
+- ⚡ I'm planing to learn: Python.
-- 🔭 I’m currently working with: HTML, CSS, Bootstrap, Sass and Javascript.
+- 🔭 I’m currently working with: HTML, CSS, Bootstrap, Sass, Javascript and ReactJS.

 <!--
 **VivianiMartins/VivianiMartins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.